 If you can’t confidently answer resoundingly YES to both of these questions, work on them.
 A well-built custom website and localized website can improve the rank of your business and get you more customers.

-A good website that’s built for local search will provide Google with ranking signals that will help boost your Google My Business profile too.
-Businesses who have a well-optimized local website far outperform business without a good website.
+A good website that’s built for local search will provide Google with ranking signals that will help boost your Google Business Profile too.
+Businesses who have a well-optimized local website far outperform businesses without a good website.

 Bad website = bad ranking and unsatisfied potential customers.
 Good website = improved ranking signals and customers who are confident they know what you’re all about.